ahmedembeddedx/The-Reincarnation-of-ESPNCricInfo/README.md

 ## Contributing

-Contributions are welcome!
+Contributions are welcomed!
 If you'd like to contribute to this project, please follow these guidelines:

 1. Fork the repository and create your branch.
 2. Make your changes and test them thoroughly.